MikeRalphson/langchain-ts-starter/README.md

-# langchain-ts-starter
+# langchain-demo

-Boilerplate to get started quickly with the [Langchain Typescript SDK](https://github.com/hwchase17/langchainjs).
+Based on `langchain-ts-starter', boilerplate to get started quickly with the [Langchain Typescript SDK](https://github.com/hwchase17/langchainjs).

 This uses the same tsconfig and build setup as the [examples repo](https://github.com/hwchase17/langchainjs/tree/main/examples), to ensure it's in sync with the official docs.